The definition of a book (noun) - A magical doorway to a world of Adventure and possibility

 Spelling, grammar and handwriting are also key areas of the English Curriculum and the writing process.
 They are often taught discretely as an aid to building knowledge and skills that are relevant to a particular piece of work and allows the children to build these elements into their work confidently.
 These skills are often reinforced through independent writing tasks to apply them in meaningful contexts.
 We have developed several pages on our school website covering these key areas which we hope you will find informative and useful.

-Learning is differentiated to meet the needs of all pupils, providing both challenge and support - there is no ceiling on learning for any child.
+Learning is scaffolded to meet the needs of all pupils, providing both challenge and support - there is no ceiling on learning for any child.
 This is further developed by encouraging pupils to work alone when appropriate but also to collaborate frequently and effectively in pairs or small groups.

 Formative assessments underpin the planning, teaching and learning cycles and enable teachers to immediately intervene in the learning process.
 Statutory phonics screening, reading assessments and writing assessments are completed in the relevant year groups.
 Other year groups use age-standardised test materials on a termly basis.